pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 #### Support for different asset types

 This game engine supports most main-stream assets and there are a number of tools that have created exporters for Godot.
-So this part is very well covered.
+So this part iswell covered.

 #### Community

-Godot has a very vibrant community, growing at a very steady pace with many contributors to the project itself, but also to giving feedback and helping out beginners.
+Godot has avibrant community, growing at asteady pace with many contributors to the project itself, but also to giving feedback and helping out beginners.

 ### Conclusion